 Endothermy allows mammals a higher level of sustainable activity.
 Mitochondria in the cells of the internal organs contribute to the basal metabolic rate and constant body temperature.

-The maximum aerobic metabolic rate (MAMR) is approximately ten times of a reptile of the same weight.
+The maximum aerobic metabolic rate (MAMR) is approximately ten times a reptile of the same weight.
 A mammal and a reptile of the same weight can run roughly the same speed.

 However, the mammal can run for far longer.
 The reptile cannot provide extra glucose to the muscles and will run out of energy.
 The mammal can run further, using the energy from its food, until they run out of glucose to be oxidized.